Why Can’t I Tan? – Everything You Need To Know

 Make Use Of Tanning Accelerators

-The tanning accelerators will also help your tan develop after you have left the sun too, keeping skin hydrated, and they will also help to extend the life of your tan too.
+The tanning accelerators will also help your tan develop after you have left the sun, keeping skin hydrated, and they will also help to extend the life of your tan.

 Keep Hydrated

-Make sure to keep moisturizing your skin daily, even twice daily, when you are building up a tan.
-You should also increase your water intake, just to make up for the drying effect the sun will have on your skin.
+Be sure to moisturize your skin daily, even twice daily, when building up a tan.
+You should also increase your water intake to compensate for the drying effect the sun has on your skin.

 What Are Tanning Alternatives?

-If you find that your skin has stopped tanning, and you are landing up with sunburn rather than a tan, you might want to try a tanning alternative.
+If you find that your skin has stopped tanning and you are ending up with sunburn rather than a tan, you might want to try a tanning alternative.

 Finding a sunless tanning alternative can help protect your skin from any damage done by UV rays, which has far-reaching benefits.